Renewed push for new regional state mental health facility in Wichita

 However, Easter wasn’t optimistic the state would build a new mental health facility as he said this has been a request from the county to state lawmakers for almost seven years.

 “I think they really understand.
-They’ve heard the story, they’ve heard our cries for help, if you will, they’ve heard us talk about the mental health crisis, and we’ve been in a mental health crisis for a number of years,” said Robyn Chadwick, president of Ascension Via Christi.
+They’ve heard the story, they’ve heard our cries for help, if you will, they’ve heard us talk about the mental health crisis, and we’ve been in a mental health crisis for a number of years,” said Robyn Chadwick, president of Ascension Via Christi St. Joseph.

 Chadwick was more optimistic lawmakers will consider a new hospital in Wichita, with the Lofton case as one of the deciding factors.
 The hope is to have 50 hospital beds to try and ease wait times for state hospital beds.
 Keep in mind that Lofton’s case focused on whether or not officers should’ve sent him to the Juvenile Intake and Assessment Center (JIAC) or Ascension Via Christi St. Joseph Hospital.